Weather forecasting folklore

 A piece of advice that I often heard from older people in my childhood was:

-In view of the old-style usage of the words 'ne'er' 'cast' and 'clout', here is the translation into modern English:
+In view of the old-style usage of the words 'ne'er' 'cast' and 'clout', the modern translation is 'Never leave off any item of warm clothing until after the end of May'

 Of course this advice does depend on where one happens to be located and what the season is like.
-I am reminded of the advice to gardeners that they should never plant out frost-sensitive plants before June 1st, and I am similarly reminded that my uncle told me that his father waited until the 1st of June to plant out his tomato plants.
+I am reminded of the advice to gardeners that they should never plant out frost-sensitive plants before June 1st, and I am similarly reminded that my uncle told me that his father always waited until the 1st of June to plant out his tomato plants.
 Then there was a frost on the night of June 2nd and the lot were lost.
-So general weather guidance must never to taken as absolute truth.
+So these weather sayings must never to taken as absolute truth.

 Old ways of predicting changes in the weather

-The expression:
+The saying:

 Cloud formations and wind directions associated with changing weather